University Research Awards

 - University Research proposals are NOT subject to the Stanford internal proposal deadline policy

-- In order to initiate the sponsored PTA setup process for a newly awarded University Research award either the receiving department or awarding program needs to initiate, complete and route a SeRA University Research PDRF to OSR for the project.
+In order to initiate the sponsored PTA setup process for a newly awarded University Research Award (URA) either the receiving department or awarding program needs to initiate, complete and route a SeRA University Research Award (URA) PDRF to OSR for the project.

-- Refer to the Sponsor Notice of Award/Award Notification/Letter or funding opportunity for PDRF directions for the specific University Research award
+- Also refer to the Award Notification/Letter or funding opportunity for PDRF directions for the specific University Research award

 - Once the department routes a University Research Award (URA) PDRF to OSR, your OSR institutional official (IO) will review it for completeness and accuracy.